February 21, 2019

 A score of 40 - Indicates a Very Strong Image.
 These images are technically correct and impactful.
 Image elements should work together to keep the viewer engaged.
 Any flaws are minor and/or hard to identify.

 A Score of 30 - Indicates an above average image.
 These images demonstrate a strong composition and solid technical skill.

 A Score of 20 - Indicates a good image.
 This image will have no major flaws.
-It will have little impact and not keep a viewer engaged.
+It will have limited impact and may not keep a viewer engaged.

-A Score of 10 - Indicates a poor image.
+A Score of 10 - Indicates a poor or weak image.

 The final scores are determined by scoring each image on five criteria.
 Each criteria is scored 1-10, then all are then added together for the final score.

-The top ten scoring images will be the winners.
+The top ten scoring images will be designated as equal winners.

 If any one member has more than one image in the top ten, then their highest scoring image is selected and any other are removed advancing the next highest scoring image.

 In the end we will have ten images by ten separate members announced as winners.